 Collaborate.
 Learn.
 Engage in thoughtful dialogue.Go

-Engage with May's Mentor through the NAEA blog!
+Engage with the February Mentor in the NAEA MONTHLY MENTOR Blog!

 Frank Juarez is a Wisconsin artist, photographer, gallery owner, art educator, advocate and community leader living and teaching in Sheboygan, Wisconsin.
 In 2005, he committed his life to expose, educate and engage others on the importance of experiencing and supporting the Visual Arts.
 Organizing local and regional art exhibitions, community art events, facilitating presentations, and supporting artists through professional development workshops, use of social media and networking has placed him in the forefront of advancing and promoting local artists and attracting regional and national artists to interact, collaborate, network and exhibit in the Sheboygan community.

 Juarez is the art department chair at Sheboygan North High School.
 He is actively involved in local, regional, state, and national arts organization such as the Wisconsin Art Education Association, and the National Art Education Association.
 He has served as a board member in the following organizations: Milwaukee Artist Resource Network, Arts Wisconsin, and the Cedarburg Cultural Center.
 He is the founder/former director of the Sheboygan Visual Artists.
 In 2011, he has opened his first art gallery, Frank Juarez Gallery), in Sheboygan.
 He has been presenting at local universities/colleges on the Business of Art | Art of Business.
 He founded two projects focused on contemporary art and art education called The Midwest Artist Studios and the 365 Artists 365 Days Project.
 Recently, he has been recognized as the 2015 Wisconsin Art Education Association Teacher of the Year.